7 Steps to a Successful Robotic Process Automation Implementation

 The next step will be to ensure the processes you plan to automate are high-value.
 This will help you justify the implementation of the tool.
 As a result, your employees will be more likely to get on board as well as your stakeholders, which we will explore a little further in step 4.

 3. Find Robotic Process Automation Tool

 Now you’re ready to do your research into which RPA tool is right for you.
 The right tool will not only meet your business and technical requirements but will also be easy to implement and use.
 Also ensure it has powerful workflow automation tools.
 Other factors you’ll have to consider are cost and scalability.
 Determining how many users will be using it now vs. cost per user may be affordable now but may be cost-prohibitive in the future if it doesn’t scale well as you grow.

 4. Get Stakeholder Buy-In

 Stakeholders may not always be convinced that spending more will ultimately save you money.
 Getting stakeholders to buy into your RPA is important.
 As mentioned previously, one way to do so is to show them some high-value processes that clearly show positive analytic results.

 5. Create Your Process

-Depending on your RPA tool, you’ll have a number of ways to build processes for automation.
+Depending on your RPA tool, you’ll have several ways to build automations.
 Some tools allow you to build them from scratch without the need to put in too much effort with drag-and-drop designers.
-Others offer templates that allow you to choose from previously created processes, or from a library of existing standard processes.
+Others offer templates that allow you to choose from previously created processes or a library of existing standard processes.
 Botpath takes it a step further by offering the ability to record a process as you execute it manually to include each click, input, key tap, and more until you stop the recording.
 These can be replayed and reused for other processes as well.

 6. Train Your Employees